 ANSWER: The first sentence of Paragraph 71 purports to characterize the confidentiality agreement, the contents of which speaks for itself.
-Defendants admit that Musk attended an in person meeting with certain other individuals on of Paragraph 71.
-Defendants deny the allegations in the last sentence of Paragraph users, number of handles, etc." Neither Musk nor his advisors said what had prompted these requests or identified new information regarding spam or false accounts that had come to light warranting the inquiries.
+Defendants admit that Musk attended an in person meeting with certain other individuals on May 6, 2022.
+Defendants admit the allegations in the second and third sentences of Paragraph 71.
+Defendants deny the allegations in the last sentence of Paragraph 71.

+72. Following up on or about May 9, Musk's bankers at Morgan Stanley added entries to their diligence tracker requesting user-related information, including a request for "User database containing key metrics including, but not limited to, number of users, number of verified users, number of monthly active users, number of handles, etc." Neither Musk nor his advisors said what had prompted these requests or identified new information regarding spam or false accounts that had come to light warranting the inquiries.
 Nothing had changed about Twitter's estimates concerning the prevalence of spam on the platform in the days since signing.
 Nonetheless, in the spirit of cooperation, Twitter responded on May 12 with data sets and written descriptions of its audience metrics and its process for sampling the prevalence of false or spam accounts.